kakounedotcom/connect.kak/docs/recipes.md

 # Recipes

+## Working with headless sessions with `kak-shell`

+`kak-shell :attach` lets you run a client connected to a session, just like the plain `kak -c <session-name>`.
+But with `kak-shell :attach`, you have a list of all the active sessions and you can also create a new named session which starts in headless mode, which is very useful for detaching and reattaching continually.

+Therefore, `kak-shell :attach` replaces `kak -c <session-name>` and `kak -d -s <session-name>` and can serve to spawn a client in whatever situation you are.

+**Tip**: Alias `kak-shell` to `ks` and connect to a session with `ks a`.

 ## Custom prompt

 You can modify your shell [prompt][Prompt customization] to notify you whenever you are connected to a session.